 The following table shows persons who may be deemed to be beneficial owners (within the meaning of Rule 13d-3 under the Securities Exchange Act of 1934) of more than 5% of any class of our stock.
-Unless otherwise noted, the table reflects beneficial ownership as of December 31, 2013, and reflects the 2-for-1 stock split implemented on May 15, 2013.
+Unless otherwise noted, the table reflects beneficial ownership as of December 31, 2014.

-Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Class A Common Stock Smith Family Voting Trust 11270 West Park Place Milwaukee, WI 53224 12,570,600 95.06% Common Stock Vanguard Group, Inc. 100 Vanguard Blvd.
-Malvern, PA 19355 5,895,039 7.55% Common Stock State Street Corporation State Street Financial Center One Lincoln Street Boston, MA 02111 5,113,948 6.60% Common Stock BlackRock Inc. 40 East 52 nd Street New York, NY 10022 4,906,915 6.30% Common Stock FMR LLC Edward C. Johnson 3d 245 Summer Street Boston, MA 02210 4,584,176 5.88%
+Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Class A Common Stock Smith Family Voting Trust 1 11270 West Park Place Milwaukee, WI 53224 12,570,600 95.56% Common Stock FMR LLC Edward C. Johnson 3d Abigail P. Johnson 245 Summer Street Boston, MA 02210 7,349,1152 9.62% Common Stock Vanguard Group, Inc. 100 Vanguard Blvd.
+Malvern, PA 19355 5,934,280 3 7.76% Common Stock State Street Corporation State Street Financial Center One Lincoln Street Boston, MA 02111 4.844,4324 6.30% Common Stock BlackRock Inc. 40 East 52 nd Street New York, NY 10022 4,492,6835 5.90%

-The Smith Family Voting Trust (the "Voting Trust") owned 12,570,600 shares of Class A Common Stock and 1,052,950 shares of Common Stock as of December 31, 2013.
+The Smith Family Voting Trust (the "Voting Trust") owned 12,570,600 shares of Class A Common Stock and 1,042,050 shares of Common Stock as of December 31, 2014.
 Pursuant to our Amended and Restated Certificate of Incorporation, Class A Common Stock is convertible at any time at the option of the holder into Common Stock on a share-for-share basis.
 As a result, a holder of shares of Class A Common Stock is deemed to beneficially own an equal number of shares of Common Stock.
-However, to avoid overstatement of the aggregate beneficial ownership of both classes of our outstanding capital stock, the shares of Class A Common Stock is the uncle of Bruce M. Smith) and Robert L. Smith (who is the brother of Bruce M. Smith).
+However, to avoid overstatement of the aggregate beneficial ownership of both classes of our outstanding capital stock, the shares of Class A Common Stock listed in the table do not include shares of Common Stock that may be acquired upon the conversion of outstanding shares of Class A Common Stock.
 The trustees of the Voting Trust are Bruce M. Smith, Arthur O. Smith (who is the uncle of Bruce M. Smith) and Robert L. Smith (who is the brother of Bruce M. Smith).
 The trustees do not have beneficial ownership of shares of Class A Common Stock owned by the Voting Trust.
-The Voting Trust has sole voting power, exercised by a majority of the three trustees, with respect to shares in the Voting Trust, the trustees must make the sale.
-If the trustees unanimously authorize a sale of shares in the Voting Trust, with the written consent of beneficiaries of the Voting Trust possessing trust interests representing in the aggregate at least 75% of all the voting Trust direct the sale of shares in the Voting Trust, the trustees must make the sale.
-If the trustees unanimously authorize a sale of shares in the Voting Trust, with the written consent of beneficiaries of the Voting Trust possessing trust interests representing in the aggregate at least 75% of all the voting Trust interlates the voting Trust, with the written consent of beneficiaries of the Voting Trust possessing trust interests representing in the aggregate and and the voting Trust will exit until April 23, 2039, and thereafter for additional 30-year renewal periods unless earlier terminated by a vote of beneficiaries holding 75% or more
+The Voting Trust has sole voting power, exercised by a majority of the three trustees, with respect to shares in the Voting Trust.
+Whenever beneficiaries of the Voting Trust possessing trust interests representing in the aggregate at least 75% of all the votes represented in the Voting Trust possessing trust interests representing in the aggregate a majority of all of the votes represented in the Voting Trust, with the written consent of beneficiaries of the Voting Trust possessing trust interests representing in the aggregate a majority of all of the votes represented in the Voting Trust, the trustees may make the sale.
+The Voting Trust will exist until April 23, 2039, and thereafter for additional 30-year renewal periods unless earlier terminated by a vote of beneficiaries holding 75% or more of the votes in the Voting Trust or by applicable law.